-It is recommended that at the beginning of each new year with the governing board of your church and pastoral relations committee, The Ordained Minister's Code be read aloud.
-It is further recommended The Local Church in Relation to its Pastor also be read aloud.
-Reading these documents will demonstrate the seriousness of this covenant commitment between the pastor and the congregation, and the congregation and the pastor.
-For some this will be new information.
-For others, this will be a reminder of the covenant commitment made when your pastor was called to serve your local church.
+It is recommended that at the beginning of each new year with the governing board of your congregation and pastoral relations committee, The Ordained Minister's Code be read aloud.
+It is further recommended The Local Congregation in Relation to its Pastor also be read aloud.
+Reading these documents will demonstrate the seriousness of this covenant commitment between the minister and the congregation, and the congregation and the minister.
+For some, this will be new information.
+For others, this will be a reminder of the covenant commitment made when your minister was called to serve your local congregation.